wbrueckner/cv2pynq/README.md

 ##Installation
-Install by typing: `pip3.6 install git+https://github.com/wbrueckner/cv2pynq.git` into the terminal on your Pynq-Z1 board
+Install by typing: `pip3.6 install git+https://github.com/wbrueckner/cv2pynq.git` into the terminal on your Pynq-Z1 board or by typing `pip3.6 install -e .` in the cloned directory

 Remove by typing: `pip3.6 uninstall cv2pynq`